-GCE A LEVELS - THE CURRENT SITUATION
+GCE A LEVELS THE CURRENT SITUATION

 September 2015 saw the introduction of the revised GCE A-Level courses.
 The course is now linear, with examinations only at the end of the course in each of the subjects studied.
 SHSB will continue to offer AS exams at the end of Year 12 but these will not contribute to final A2 grades.
-Full details are yet to be confirmed for all the courses.
-Please be aware that specifications are changing at different times.